Nature on the estate

-The Brockhampton estate covers 1700 acres of unspoilt Herefordshire countryside.
-It undulates over parkland, woods and pastures and contains some nationally important species of flora and fauna.
+The Brockhampton estate covers 1700 acres of unspoiled Herefordshire countryside.
+It undulates over parkland, woods and pastures and contains some nationally important habitats for wildlife.

 The veteran trees support wood-decay invertebrate fauna of national significance which includes several species of false darkling beetle and a rare mistletoe weevil which lives on the fruit trees in our orchards.